sinitsky96/music_ann/pre_processing/README.md

 # Audio Features Explanation

-This document explains the audio features extracted from the Spotify Web API.
-Each feature provides unique insights into the musical and acoustic properties of tracks.
+This document explains the audio features extracted from the Spotify Web API and Genius API.
+Each feature provides unique insights into the musical acoustic and lyrical properties of tracks.

 ## Acoustic Characteristics